freshworks-developers/workshop-material/docs/use-cases/GitHub-Freshdesk.md

 ## Solution Overview
 - Integrate GitHub, a popular code repository and issue tracking platform, with Freshdesk to enable support agents to create and track GitHub issues directly from Freshdesk tickets.
-- Utilize Freddy Copilot to simplify the integration process and accelerate app development.
+- Utilize Freddy AI Copilot for Developers to simplify the integration process and accelerate app development.

 ## Implementation Steps